percolatestudio/react-leaderboard/README.md

 Notes:

-Make sure you update submodules after checkout to get our extended webapp + react-meteor packages, `submodule update --remote --init`
+Make sure you update submodules after checkout to get our extended webapp + react-meteor packages, `git submodule update --remote --init`

 1. Our forked version of the webapp package allows server-side rendering.